 (CNN)Roll-top suitcases, germ-busting bags and sleep-inducing face spoons — these are likely to be this year's headline-making travel gadgets.

-8 hottest new accessories for travelers
+8 new travel accessories and gadgets for 2016

 1 of 8